Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XX. Folder-Redirection Settings/README.md

 ---

-Each image corresponds to a step described in 📂 `08-User-Environment-Management/I.Folder-Redirection-Settings.md`.
+Each image corresponds to a step described in 📂 `08-User-Environment-Management/I.Folder-Redirection-Settings.md` and `II.
+Folder-Redirection Properties.md`.

 ![Group Policy Management Console Showing The Folder Redirection Policy GPO And Link (2)](https://github.com/user-attachments/assets/75107291-3d2f-4691-a235-df719372b559)